SpyderGamer/Typewriter-Effect-in-Python/README.md

 https://user-images.githubusercontent.com/85440857/187943111-30dc2a3d-3074-4e7b-8cff-d8330bc8e37f.mp4

 # License ©
-This project is licensed under the MIT License.
+This project is licensed under the **GPLv3**.
 You may copy, modify or redistribute this code.
-Do anything you like with it!
+Do anything you like with it, go crazy man!
 Read the [`LICENSE`](https://github.com/SpyderGamer/Typewriter-Effect-in-Python/blob/main/LICENSE) file for more info.